spencerrais/currency_exchange/README.md

 * Average daily volatility
 * Daily trend strength (percentage of positive days)

+The reason I selected these metrics is because they are both related, but also because if someone is looking at extraction of value then having knowledge of any currencies with a high daily volatility and a strong daily trend can allow for the exploitation of movements against the general trend.
+(NFA)

 ```sql
 -- calculcate the percentage change for each day
 WITH daily_returns AS